top of page

 Maryam Tree Center Mission

-Maryam Tree Center advances psychological science, education, and systems-level inquiry into how institutional conditions shape mental health and human well-being.
+Maryam Tree Center advances psychological and public health research, education, and systems-level inquiry into how institutional conditions shape mental health and human well-being.
 The Center focuses on structural inequities across healthcare, social systems, and correctional environments, examining how policies, practices, and access to essential resources influence trauma, psychological distress, and population-level outcomes.

 Our Research